Personalising your medication

 The Sonic PGx panel is a genetic test that helps your doctor to provide the optimal prescription for you.

-Genetic variations make us all unique, and they can also influence the way our bodies respond to certain medicines.
-For example, some genetic variations change a person’s response to a medicine, so they may need to be prescribed a higher or lower dose than usual, or may need to use a different medicine.
+Genetic variations make each of us unique, and they can also influence the way our bodies respond to certain medications.
+For example, some genetic variations change a person’s response to a medication, so they may need to be prescribed a higher or lower dose than usual, or may need to use a different medication.

-The Sonic PGx panel covers a suite of medications used to treat common conditions, including the following groups of disorders:
+The Sonic PGx panel covers a range of medications frequently used to treat common conditions, including the following groups of disorders:

-> Cardiology > Genetic disorders > Mental health > Transplantation
+> Cardiology > Gynaecology > Pain management > Sjogren's Syndrome

-> Diabetes > Infectious diseases > Pain management > Urology
+> Diabetes > Infectious diseases > Psychiatry and > Sleep Disorder Agents

-Pharmacogenomics is an emerging area of pathology, and our understanding of the impact of genes on a person’s response to medicines is growing rapidly.
-For many common medicines, a PGx test can help your doctor to provide the optimal prescription for you.
+Pharmacogenomics is an emerging area of pathology, and our understanding of the impact of genes on a person’s response to medications is growing rapidly.
+For many common medications, a PGx test can help your doctor to provide the optimal prescription for you.

 The results of a PGx test are likely to be most useful if you are:

-- Not responding as expected to your medicine
+- Not responding as expected to your medication

-- About to commence a medicine where PGx has been shown to be useful
+- About to commence a medication where PGx has been shown to be useful

 A comprehensive report is sent to your doctor.
-This report covers the medicines you are currently taking (if these were specified on the request form), as well as guidance regarding medicines you may be prescribed in the future.
+This report provides a focussed response regarding any medications identified by your doctor on the request form.
+The report also covers a wide range of medications that you may be prescribed in the future.